 Is Your Business Ready to Face Digital Disruption?

-In the past 10 years, there have been perceptions of online shopping as something that is unsafe and unable to replace conventional shopping as we usually do at department stores.
+In the past 10 years, there have been perceptions of online shopping as something that is unsafe.
+And unable to replace conventional shopping as we usually do at department stores.
 Many stores nowadays actually sell their products conventionally in their stores, but they also promote and sell them online to reach larger markets.
 Also, in the past, not many people thought of selling their products on the Internet.
 At the time, the online market was not considered as a conventional market’s competitor, but only as an alternative market.
+Digital Disruption.

 Qiscus is a real-time communications provider helping companies in Southeast Asia leverage on technology to virtualize their businesses and expand beyond any physical boundaries.
 We can help you to transform your conventional business digitally through our chat engine technology.